gnzlbg/static_vector/README.md

 - memory allocation imposes an unacceptable performance penalty, e.g., with respect to latency,
 - allocation of objects with complex lifetimes in the _static_-memory segment is required,
 - non-default constructible objects must be stored such that `std::array` is not an option,
+- a dynamic resizable array is required within `constexpr` functions,
 - full control over the storage location of the vector elements is required.

 # Design